Godmartinz/Node-LTI-1.3-library/README.md

 The Tool example provides a test suite to verify the basic functionality of the Library.

-The tests require the use of a .env file, which if you are new to Node is a a simple configuration text file that is used to pass customized variables into your application’s environment.
+The tests require the use of a .env file, which if you are new to Node, is a a simple configuration text file that is used to pass customized variables into your application’s environment.

+You will need to load the test data in your .env file for the follwoing.
 You can use LMS Global's Reference Implementation Tool to generate keys (https://lti-ri.imsglobal.org/keygen/index.

-You will need to load the test data in your .env file for:
 * CLIENT_ID=client12345
 * CLIENT_SECRET=<RSA Private Key>
 * CLIENT_PUBLIC=<Public Key>